I Love...

-I Love... is a British television and compilation album brand by the BBC, which looks back at a specific year in each episode.
-The programs consist of celebrities and public figures discussing, reminiscing and commenting on the pop culture of the time i.e. films, fads, fashion, television, music, etc. that relate to the program's overall topic.
+I Love... is a British and American television and compilation album brand by the BBC and VH1, which looks back at a specific year in each episode.
+The programmes consist of celebrities and public figures discussing, reminiscing and commenting on the pop culture of the time i.e. films, fads, fashion, television, music, etc. that relate to the program's overall topic.